Six ways to check if an Android app is safe to download

 alert icon red

-And an honest developer will of course put keywords in the sentence.
-If the text starts quoting search instead of describing the product, this is a red flag.
+And an honest developer of course will put keywords in the sentence.
+If the text starts quoting search terms instead of describing the product, this is a red flag.

 You should also pay attention to enthusiastic but non-specific descriptions.
 The broad promises that you will solve all your problems or that it will run perfectly all the time are seldom true.
 A trusted application can name specific functions and explain how they will help you.
 Scammers are more likely to generalize.